 The study of religion at Trinity is distinguished by the diversity that is the mark of the liberal arts education.
 There is no limitation on the specific religious traditions or disciplines you may explore.
 Student – faculty interaction is both close and productive, offering working relationships that enrich and inspire.
 The diversity of the faculty members and their individual academic specialties reflect the diversity of this venerable, distinguished college and its enduring commitment to the liberal arts.
 Trinity College offers an intellectual environment in which you are encouraged to explore, to test yourself, and to challenge the spiritual and pragmatic implications of religion in the context of the emerging world order, an environment in which the subject matter comes alive.

-This spring, the Department of Religious Studies and the Greenberg Center for the Study of Religion in Public Life are hosting Black Religion in America: A Webinar Series
+In the spring 2021 semester, the Department of Religious Studies and the Greenberg Center for the Study of Religion in Public Life hosted Black Religion in America: A Webinar Series